agent-indigo/property-pulse-web/README.md

 - Replaced `mapbox-gl` and `react-geocode` with Google Maps

+- Kept the RESTful API even though it's currently unused

+- Moved `NEXT_PUBLIC_DOMAIN` and `NEXT_PUBLIC_API_DOMAIN` into `next.config.mjs`

-- Moved geocoding into a Server Action
+- Moved geocoding into a Server Action and an API route

+- Added a link to the property inquired about in the Message Card

 - Added the Bookmark Button to the Bookmarks Page